yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS trainer guide - Migrating SQL databases to Azure.md

 Present solution to your customer:

-- Present solution.
+- Present solution

-- Respond to customer objections.
+- Respond to customer objections

-- Receive feedback.
+- Receive feedback

 **Wrap-up (15 minutes)**

-- Review preferred solution.
+- Review preferred solution

 ## Before the whiteboard design session: How to prepare